Internships

 https://pastel.diplomatie.gouv.fr/fildariane/dyn/public/login.html

-◊ Visit the website of the Ministryfor Europe and Foreign Affairs to check the country’s geopolitical situation: please note that students are prohibited from traveling to countries in the red and orange zones.
+◊ Visit the website of the Ministryfor Europe and Foreign Affairs to learn about the country’s geopolitical situation: please note that students are prohibited from traveling to countries in the red and orange zones.

-Applications for funding (scholarships) for internships abroad are accepted for internships lasting at least two months (from start to finish).
+Applications for funding (scholarships) for internships abroad are accepted for internships lasting at least 2 months (from start to end).
 Various funding options are available: Regional Government / AMI / Erasmus+ / EuroCampus.

-To apply, you must first have finalized your internship agreement (signed by all parties) at least 4 weeks before departure with the Registrar’s Office.
+To apply, you must first have finalized your internship agreement (signed by all parties) with the Registrar’s Office at least 4 weeks before departure.

 To prepare the various scholarship applications, please contact the Office of International Relations.